NathanCorral/ros2_whisper/README.md

 ros2 topic echo /whisper/audio_transcript
 ```

-- Setting the parameter may require the currently running action to complete.
-- Enabling the publisher will reject future action server goals.
+- Enabling the publisher will cause the action server to reject goals.